 Here "oppression is in her" refers to leaders in Samaria oppressing the people.
-The abstract noun "oppress" can be stated as "oppress" or "cause to suffer."
+If your language does not use an abstract noun for the idea behind the word oppress, you could express the same idea with a verbal form such as "oppress" or "cause to suffer."
 Alternate translation: "how the leaders oppress people" or "and how they cause people to suffer" (See: Abstract Nouns)